raetsch/Jupiter-Info-Collection/liquidity_and_farming.md

 ![pool_tokens](pics/pool_tokens.png)

 The number you see here is the Pool-Token.
 This is what you get in your wallet for providing the liquidity.
-Later, on a farm, you need to input theese tokens.
+Later, on a farm, you need to input these tokens.
 For now, you will just find that amount in the list of liquidity-providers on bscscan (we will see later).
 Click "Confirm Supply" and your wallet (here Metamask) should open up:

 ![confirm_tx](pics/confirm_tx.png)